A common question I get from new business owners is, “What is a brand, and why do I need one, anyway?”

 While marketing and branding are interrelated, they are not the same thing.

-Marketing refers to the activities that communicate your brand with the goal of connecting with your ideal audience.
-(Read more definitions here.)
+Marketing refers to the activities you do as part of communicating your brand and with the objective of connecting with your ideal audience.

 10 reasons you need a brand

 You might be thinking, “But I just want to run my business, I don’t want to worry about defining my brand!”

 Here are a few reasons why you might want to reconsider.